+University Learning Center

-G. University Learning Center: The Learning Center helps students become better writers through individual tutoring sessions.
+The Learning Center helps students become better writers through individual tutoring sessions.
 Students may work with tutors on any phase of the writing process, from brainstorming ideas, to developing an outline or rough draft, to revising and editing.
 Writers of all skill levels benefit from the center's services.
-Link here.

-III.
 ACADEMIC POLICIES

+Academic Review

-Academic Review: NSSR students receive an audit of their academic performance each semester.
+NSSR students receive an audit of their academic performance each semester.
 The Office of Academic Affairs works with Student Advisors and Department Chairs to ensure that students receive updated information about their progress through the department.
+Academic Affairs coordinates student petitions related to transfer credits, changes of status, changes of department, extensions of time to complete degree requirements, leaves of absence, withdrawals, and grievances.
+For forms and questions, please contact NSSRAcademicAffairs@newschool.edu

+Time to Degree

-- A. Time to Degree: Students have five years to complete all requirements for the MA degree.
+Students have five years to complete all requirements for the MA degree.
 Students have ten years to complete all requirements (including the MA degree) for the doctoral degree.
 An extension of time must be granted to continue doctoral studies beyond ten years.

+Transfer of Credit

-Link to form. - B. Transfer of Credit: Up to 30 transfer credits, including those granted towards the MA degree may be granted toward the PhD degree for courses.
+Up to 30 transfer credits, including those granted towards the MA degree may be granted toward the PhD degree for courses.
 MA students are allowed to transfer up to 3 credits to their MA degrees.
 Credits older than 10 years from the date of matriculation will not be accepted nor will courses that received a grade of B- or below.
 Additional requirements set by NSSR and individual departments also apply.

+Reenrollment

-Link to form. - C. Reenrollment: Students who have failed to register for one, two, or three semesters may petition through the Office of Academic Affairs to reenroll in order to continue their studies.
+Students who have failed to register for one, two, or three semesters may petition through the Office of Academic Affairs to reenroll in order to continue their studies.
 Students who have not registered for four or more semesters must apply for readmission through the Admissions Office.

+Changes of Department

-Link to form. - D. Changes of Department: Forms, available in Academic Affairs, require written consent of the chair of the new department involved and Academic Affairs.
-Link to form. - E. Student Exit Guidelines: Leave of Absence: Students in good academic standing may petition for a leave of absence - Students may not complete work toward their degree while on leave of absence - There is a maximum of four semesters' leave throughout a student's entire period of study - First-year students must obtain special permission from the assistant dean to go on leave - Leaves cannot be granted retroactively
+Forms, available in Academic Affairs, require written consent of the chair of the new department involved and Academic Affairs.
+This form should only be used if a student is remaining within the same degree program (MA or PhD) but changing their major.

+Student Exit Guidelines: Leave of Absence

+Students in good academic standing may petition for a leave of absence here.

+- Students may not complete work toward their degree while on leave of absence - There is a maximum of four semesters' leave throughout a student's entire period of study

+- First-year students must obtain special permission from the assistant dean to go on leave - Leaves cannot be granted retroactively

 Recipients of student loans should consult the Office of Financial Aid when contemplating taking a leave of absence.
 International students in F-1 or J-1 I-94 status must consult with the International Student Services before taking a leave.
-Link to form.

-V. GRADING POLICY
+GRADING POLICY

-A. Grade Point Average
+Grade Point Average